Thanks to Idaho School Nutrition Directors and Kitchen Crews, lunchrooms all over Idaho are serving foods grown close to home.

 - 2 cups Canned Pears drained and diced

-- Place the biscuit rounds on sheet pan lined with parchment paper to come to room temperature.
+- Allow biscuit rounds to come to room temperature.

 - In a bowl, combine the pears, cornstarch, sugar and cinnamon, mixing well to evenly coat the pears.
 Set aside.